DKTOMZ/urlshort/README.md

 # Web interface
-The web interface is available via https://url-short-uudq.onrender.com/
+The web interface is available via https://ushorts.onrender.com/

 # API
 It has a public free api that is usable via the following format:

-Make a post request to https://"url-short-uudq.onrender.com/api/shorten/" using application/x-www-form-urlencoded (url=yoururl) or application/json ({"url":"yoururl"}) content type
+Make a POST request to https://ushorts.onrender.com/api/shorten/ using application/x-www-form-urlencoded (url=yoururl) or application/json ({"url":"yoururl"}) content type

 Responses will be in json format with the following keys: